 When the time comes to develop a plan for the site of a system, it is important to consider not only how it fits in today but also how it will meet future needs.
 The typical lifespan of DWS equipment is five to seven years.
 Therefore, it is important to consider all details of site planning from the beginning.
+When the time comes to develop a plan for the site of a system, it is important to consider not only how it fits in today but also how it will meet future needs.
+The typical lifespan of DWS equipment is five to seven years.
+Therefore, it is important to consider all details of site planning from the beginning.

-- 1 Point of Data Capture

-- 2 Integration into a Sorting System

-- 3 First-time Automation

-- 4 Replacing Existing Equipment
+1 - Point of Data Capture 2 - Integration into a Sorting System 3 - First-time Automation 4 - Replacing Existing Equipment

-- 5 Site Conditions
+5 - Site Conditions